So much for the modern axiom that thinking about baseball is a cure-all for unwanted erections.

 Four hours to wait!
 And months of pain!
 Enough to make a grown man cry.
 That's awful, but the story leads to the following question: Which baseball game was the hospital staff watching?

-New York Yankees or Boston Red Sox game.
+Considering it's Connecticut, you have to figure it was a New York Yankees or Boston Red Sox game.
 Considering that Scott says he had to wait longer than four hours, you have to figure the Yankees and Red Sox were playing each other on a Sunday night.

 Not so, however.